350VT Fundraising Director & Staff Collective Member

 Willing and able to work some evenings and weekends

-Committed to following safe covid protocols
+Committed to following safe COVID protocols

 We encourage BIPOC, LGBTQ+, women, disabled people, and people from other underrepresented communities to apply.
-Unfortunately, our Burlington-based office is not ADA accessible but we are happy to discuss other accommodations in the interview process.
+Unfortunately, our Burlington-based office is not ADA accessible, but we are happy to discuss other accommodations in the interview process.